-The View Orders screen is where you'll access your orders.
-You’ll likely find yourself here quite a bit managing the back end of your business.
+The View Orders screen is where you will access your orders.
+You will likely find yourself here quite a bit managing the back end of your business.
 To get to your orders, go to Orders › View.

-The first thing you’ll notice are the tabs across the top.
+The first thing you will notice are the tabs across the top.
 All Orders is selected by default.
-They provide a quick and easy way to find orders you’re looking for.
-They filter orders based on a certain order status or condition.
+They provide a quick and easy way to find orders you are looking for.
+They filter orders based on a specified order status or condition.

-For example, if you only wanted to see newly paid for orders that have yet to be processed, you'd switch the view to Awaiting Fulfillment, which indicates the customer has checked out with a successful transaction.
+For example, if you only wanted to see newly paid for orders that have yet to be processed, you would switch the view to Awaiting Fulfillment, which indicates the customer has checked out with a successful transaction.

-The More tab contains extra views for past or completed orders.
+The More tab contains additional views for past or completed orders.

 Keeping your orders organized for easier fulfillment is critical to success, especially for stores with large order volume.
 Custom Views allow you to sort your orders in the following manners: